uio-bmi/dagsim/docs/_sources/tutorials/plates.rst.txt

    .. tab:: YAML
     In YAML, you follow a very similar way of defining plates, specifying the plate in which each node lives, if any, and the number of replications of each node in the graph.
-    You would specify the same simulation above as follows:
+    You would specify the simulation above as follows:

     .. highlight:: yaml
     .. code-block:: yaml

         graph:
           python_file: functions_file.py # the path of the python file containing the definition of the add_noise function
+          plates_reps:
+            plate1: 3
           nodes:
             X:
               function: numpy.random.normal